dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-13-01-p02-b.png" alt="1060-13-01-p02-b.png" width="50%" height="50%">
 </p>

-: warning: Another way to do the SQRT is to use POWER with the 1/2 exponent.
+> :warning: Another way to do the SQRT is to use POWER with the 1/2 exponent.
 However, SQRT seems to work faster than POWER in this case.

 #### The SUM function